 GE’s FlexEfficiency technology harnesses the use of natural gas and enables power plants to cater to the changes in power demands, match the fluctuating grid conditions and adjust the fuel supply accordingly.

 United Steel Structures supplied various components, including casing, ducts and field steam components for the heat recovery steam generators of the plant.

 Toros Constructions is providing support structures for selective catalytic reduction (SCR) of the six units of the plant.

 The Nishi-Nagoya thermal power plant was constructed between 1960 and 1970 to cater to the surging power demand due to rapid economic progress in Japan at the time.

 The plant had six units, out of which four commenced operations between 1970 and 1972.
-Units 1 and 2 had an output capacity of 220MW each, while units 3 and 4 had 375MW each and units 5 and 6 were of 500MW each.
+Units 1 and 2 had an output capacity of 220MW each, while units 3 and 4 had 375MW each, and units 5 and 6 had 500MW each.
 The combined output capacity of the six units was 2.19GW.

-The plant earlier used heavy oil, crude oil and naphtha as fuel, functioning primarily as a critical middle load power plant, providing stable electricity supply to Nagoya city and its surrounding areas and as a peak load power plant between 2000 and 2012.
+The plant used heavy oil, crude oil and naphtha as fuel, functioning primarily as a critical middle load power plant, which provided a stable electricity supply to Nagoya city and its surrounding area, and a peak load power plant between 2000 and 2012.